pnlinden/id/aas/2/0/README.md

  [http://admin-shell.io/aas/2/0/MultiLanguageProperty](http://admin-shell.io/aas/2/0/MultiLanguageProperty) The MultiLanguageProperty class as defined in Details of the 'Asset Administration Shell - Part 1 - Version 2.0'.

+## MultiLanguageProperty/propertyCategory
+ The following categories are defined for properties and multi-language properties: aas:CONSTANT, aas:PARAMETER, and aas:VARIABLE.

+ [http://admin-shell.io/aas/2/0/MultiLanguageProperty/propertyCategory](http://admin-shell.io/aas/2/0/MultiLanguageProperty/propertyCategory) The attribute propertyCategory of the MultiLanguageProperty class as defined in 'Details of the Asset Administration Shell - Part 1 - Version 2.0

+## MultiLanguageProperty/value
+ The value, for example an IRDI if the idType=IRDI, a literal, or anything else.

+ [http://admin-shell.io/aas/2/0/MultiLanguageProperty/value](http://admin-shell.io/aas/2/0/MultiLanguageProperty/value) The attribute value of the MultiLanguageProperty class as defined in 'Details of the Asset Administration Shell - Part 1 - Version 2.0

 ## ObjectAttributes
  A set of data elements that describe object attributes.
 These attributes need to refer to a data element within an existing submodel.